uhop/install-artifact-from-github/README.md

   It is useful for development and testing.
 * `DOWNLOAD_HOST` &mdash; if set, its value is used instead of `https://github.com`.

+This script is meant to be run using `npm run`.
+It relies on `npm` environment variables to learn about the project.

 ### Command-line parameters

 * `--artifact path` &mdash; points where to place the downloaded artifact.
 It is a required parameter.